 Along the banks of the Krishna River, aptly termed as "Diamond River", for a length of about 300 km between Sangam, the confluence of the Krishna and Tungabhadra River, and Vijayawada in Andhra Pradesh, particularly Kolluru-Paritala belt, was the scene of intense mining activity producing a galaxy of historically world famous diamonds, such as:

 Of all the diamonds, the Koh-i-Noor is more famous and perhaps it is the only diamond, which fell into many hands and crossed borders of several countries without being sold and ruled the destinies of many kingdoms.

 Historical accounts though differ on the authenticity of the period of their recovery, and their weights, all point to the Krishna Valley as the source for these celebrated diamonds.
-From ancient times until the 18th century, all the worlds diamonds came from India.
+From ancient times until the 18th century, all the world’s diamonds came from India.